UKHASnet/protocol/protocol.md

 ### Node IDs

-Node IDs consist of up 16 upppercase letters.
+Node IDs consist of up to 16 upppercase letters.

 When assigning a new Node ID, check that the ID is not already taken on the [node list](https://ukhas.net/nodeList).